Dnyaneshwarkangude/The_Event_Manager/the_event_manager/README.md

+# The Event Manager
-# The Event Manager is a modern event management application that allows users to effortlessly manage and pre-book various events.
+## The Event Manager is a modern event management application that allows users to effortlessly manage and pre-book various events.
 By registering themselves, users can manage their events.
 The platform seamlessly integrates React.js for the frontend and Spring Boot for the backend with MySql as Database offering a responsive and intuitive user interface.

 ## Available Scripts